-In an imperative structure, the subject is hidden or implied.
-Also, the base form of the verb comes at the beginning of the sentence.
+In an imperative sentence, the subject is generally hidden or implied, and the sentence begins with the base form of the verb.
 Take a look at the examples below:

 Here, the subject is 'you' and it is hidden.

-It is useful to know that in the imperative form, we can use both '.' and '!' at the end of the sentence.
-However, remember not to confuse the imperative statements with declarative and exclamatory sentences.
+Keep in mind that in the imperative form, we can use both a full stop (.) and an exclamation mark (!) at the end of the sentence.
+However, be careful not to confuse imperative statements with declarative and exclamatory sentences.

-Be careful that when you want to order someone politely, you better use phrases such as 'please' or 'if you don't mind' in your statement.
+When you want to order someone politely, you should use phrases such as 'please' or 'if you don't mind' in your statement.
 Take a look at the examples below: